elementechemlyn/NEMS-Postman/readme.md

 https://digital.nhs.uk/services/spine/open-access-test-environment-for-spine-opentest

 You will need to ask for a MESH mailbox to be configured for you and for your ASID to be given permissions to use the NEMS service in OpenTest.
-The MESH mailbox will need ot be configured for the workflow Ids listed here:
+The MESH mailbox will need to be configured for the workflow Ids listed here:

 https://gist.github.com/elementechemlyn/61e55708602552254f6f6c801a6ee52a